-As the colony became richer we have always thought that the Engineer gradually grow into the position of a Minister of Public Works; in other words, that his duties became more administrative than was desimble with any public servant in which they pointed out that the present system pulley, or (for analogy would lead us one step ought not to be continued any longer.
-We further) to that one primordial type from which believe that with very large opportunities for all the mechanical kingdom has been developed, jobbing, and a control growing weaker and weaker, as the magnitude of the operations of the department rendered supervision more difficult, Mr. Dobson has left his office with entirely clean hands We have heard him necused of recklessness and extravagance, of being very erotchetty and very the slow progress of the animal and vegetable better to be the slow progress of the animal and vegetable kingdoms.
-We shall find it impossible to refeating suspicion thrown upon his integrity.
+Our opinion of this subject has been often and human race.
+If we reveet to the earliest of the greatest and most mysterious questions of reely expressed.
+We entirely hold with the primordial types of nechanical life, to the lover, the day.
+We refer to the question what sort of report of the Committee of the Provincial Council, the wedge, the inclined plane, the screw, and the in which they pointed out that the present system pulley, or (for analogy would lead us one step ought not to be continued any longer.
+We believe that with very large opportunities for all the mechanical kingdom has been developed, jobbing, and a control growing weaker and weaker, as the magnitude of the operations of the department rendered supervision more difficult, Mr. Dobson has left his office with entirely clean hands We have heard him necused of recklessness and extravagance, of being very crotchetty and very the slow progress of the animal and vegetable obtinate; but we have never heard the slightest kingdoms.
+We shall find it impossible to refrain suspicion thrown upon his integrity.
 But no from asking ourselves what the end of this mighty public office ought to be in a position in which it becomes virtually irresponsible of the supreme power.
 There are then but two courses, one to appoint a Minister of Public Works, with a seat in the Provincial Council; the other, to break up the department altogether.
 We believe on every ground that the latter is the wiser course.
-The and so forth, and we have done so advisedly, for Government will always require profession advice, as, for example, they require an engineer in this railway.
-If they build a bridge over the animal supervened upon the vegetable, so now in the same or another as they thought fit-but the great work of road making ought to be given over to district boards.
-The great change thus effected may be described as a change from monopoly to free trade-the monopoly of all the engineering work of the province in the hands of one Government officer, or free trade in engineering ability increased, as supply is always stimulated by demand, and the public would be the gain every way.
-Mr. Dobson was the first Provincial most persons soomer or later had occasion to grumble at the Provincial Engineer.
-But it is to see a separate Engineer for each district, and the great bridges and railways given to those who feebly water much higher wages on piece or contract work than on time labour, because they put more hard work into the job; but it requires very clear hard work into the job; but it requires very clear judgment to entire the contract of the properties o
+The and so forth, and we have done so advisedly, for Government will always require professio advice, as, for example, they require an engineer in this railway.
+If they build a bridge over the animal supervened upon the regetable, so now in the same or another as they thought fit-but the great work of road making ought to be given over to district boards.
+The great change thus effected may be described as a change from monopoly to free trade-the monopoly of all the engineering work of the province in the hands of one Government officer, or free trade in engineering ability Perhaps no man has been, on the whole, from Ti cannot be doubted that under such a policy the time to time more unpopular than the late Pro- supply of engineering power would be greatly increased, as supply is always stimulated by demand, and the public would be the gain every way.
+Mr. Dobson was the first Provincial in works in different parts of the province, most persons sconer or later had occasion to hops, instead of seeing one Provincial Engineer, grumble at the Provincial Engineer.
+But it is to see a separate Engineer for each district, and the great bridges and railways given to those who feebly